allanlopesprado/glpi-install/README.md

 - SQL User: glpi
 - SQL Password: your password
 ```
-**The password you provided during script execution when prompted for the glpi database user.**
+**The password you provided when the script prompted for the GLPI database user during execution.**

 ## Post-Installation